 Number or order of optimized parameters differ from run to run.
 Make sure that optimize is always called in the same order, the number of optimize calls is the always same as the number of optimized parameters, and the PARAMETERS flag is not changed between optimize calls.

-Something's wrong with a series, loop, or matrix in your script.
-It's likely called in wrong order or with wrong parameters.
-Check all such calls, and all indicators or functions that are described to create series, such as Volatility, ATR, LowPass, etc. Any run must have the same series with the same size in the same order.
-Don't skip series calls with if statements, and don't create them in event-triggered functions such as tmf, tick, or tock.
-The error message tells you at which bar the problem occurs first.
+Something was wrong with a series, loop, or matrix call in your script.
+They are special functions that cannot be arbitrarily called.
+Series might have been called in wrong order or with different size, or loop might have been called outside the run function.
+Check all such calls and all indicators or functions that are described to create series, such as Volatility, ATR, LowPass, etc. Any run must have the same series with the same size in the same order.
+Don't skip series calls with if statements, don't create them in event-triggered functions such as tmf, tick, or tock, and don't chnage the size of a series.
+The error message tells you at which bar the problem occured first.
 If you need an extremely large number of series, increase TradesPerBar until the error message disappears.

 The optimize function was called too often per component, or the produced parameters were not found or are inconsisted with the current strategy.
 Make sure that the optimize calls or the loop parameters were not changed after training.
 For asset-dependent parameters, make sure that all assets and algos are selected with loop calls and their optimize calls are inside the inner loop.
 For asset-independent parameters in a portfolio system, make sure that always the same asset is selected before the optimize call.